budcribar/WebServerTransporter/README.md

             app.UseHttpsRedirection();
             app.UseWebServerTransporter();
 ```
-Download the Transporter.exe
+Download the TransporterServer.exe from https://github.com/budcribar/WebServerTransporter

-Start the Transporter server
+Start the Transporter server and specify a port as follows
 ```
 ./Transporter.exe http://localhost:53343
 ```